eti-p-doray/FeCl/README.md

 Instructions:

-To install only the Matlab API from pre-compiled binaries, download and run the toolbox file <br/>
+To install the Matlab API from pre-compiled binaries, download from releases and add the project to your matlab path. <br/>
 Currently, the toolbox is built for the following architectures<br/>
 * win64
 * maci64